-If you want to set yourself apart from the everyone else and increase your chances of getting your dream job, you will need to choose the right coach for your needs.
+If you want to set yourself apart from everyone else and increase your chances of getting your dream job, you will need to choose the right coach for your needs.
 Here are some tips when choosing a coach:

 1. Define Your Goals:

 Even the best coach in the world cannot help you if you don’t have an idea of your needs and what you expect to get out of the arrangement.
-List your goals, think about the expected outcome and be prepared to discuss your goals with each prospective coach you interview.
+List your goals, think about the expected outcome, and be prepared to discuss your goals with each prospective coach that you interview.
 Some goals might include:

-- Help with interview questions (answering and asking)
+- Help with

 - Improving your interview skills (including conducting mock interviews)